ncatlab/nlab-content/pages/9/8/3/6/26389/content.md

   \alpha, \beta
     \;\in\;
   \Omega^0(S) \otimes \mathfrak{g}
-  \,.
 \]

+and more general flux observables ought to be taken to be the [[polynomials]] in these linear observables.

-However, these expression need to be corrected to become actual observables, since as give they do not have associated a smooth [[Hamiltonian vector field]].
+However, these expressions (eq:NaiveFluxObservables) need to be corrected ("regularizes") in order to become actual observables, since as given they do not have associated smooth [[Hamiltonian vector fields]].
 This is the point explained in [Cattaneo & Perez 2017](#CattaneoPerez17): Instead, one needs to consider 3-dimensional "smearing" of the canonical observables in Prop. \ref{TheProperFluxObservables} below.

 Using the orientation of $S$ we consider any one-sided [[tubular neighbourhood]] $\hat S$ of $S$ inside $X$, extending to the "exterior" of $S$ (a non-compact [[submanifold]] [[manifold with boundary|with boundary]] $S$),